duckylul/Emitswoh-Discord-Fun-Bot/README.md

 - Appears in chat randomely!
 - When people say a certain word, the bot might responds on a random basis!!
 - Fun commands that make you Laugh!!
+- A nitro code generator that checks it automatically for you!
+NOTE: Just for educational purposes.

 ## Previews
-- Not avaliable currently
+- Coming Soon

 ## FAQ
 - **Q: Where can I find the installation steps?**
-- A: [Installation] Not avaliable
+- A: [Installation] Coming Soon

 <br />